 Larry Polansky is the composer of a unique body of work that sets highly intellectual, computer-based systems into action in the creation of wonderfully inventive music that sometimes incorporates “low-brow” source materials and vernacular musical styles into its “high-brow” mechanisms.
 He is also an active performer, theorist, software designer, writer, and teacher.

-Polansky's writings on computer music, music theory, and visionary and iconoclastic American composers, including Ruth Crawford Seeger (on whose work he is a noted expert), have appeared in numerous publications.
+Polansky’s writings on computer music, music theory, and visionary and iconoclastic American composers, including Ruth Crawford Seeger (on whose work he is a noted expert), have appeared in numerous publications.
 As a software designer, he is one of the three co-authors (with Phil Burk and David Rosenboom) of the widely used computer music language HMSL.
-Polansky is the co-founder and co-director of the composer's collective Frog Peak Music, the founding guest editor of the Leonardo Music Journal, and a member of the board of directors of the periodical Perspectives of New Music.
+Polansky is the co-founder and co-director of the composer’s collective Frog Peak Music, the founding guest editor of the Leonardo Music Journal, and a member of the board of directors of the periodical Perspectives of New Music.
 For five years he was on the board of the International Computer Music Association.
-He is currently on the faculty of Dartmouth College, teaching in the graduate program in electro-acoustic music, chairing the music department, and co-directing the Bregman Electro-Acoustic Music Studio.
+He has taught at Dartmouth College, teaching in the graduate program in electro-acoustic music, chairing the music department, and co-directing the Bregman Electro-Acoustic Music Studio.
 For ten years, he worked at the Mills College Center for Contemporary Music.
 Currently, he teaches at the University of Claifornia, Santa Cruz.

 The performers and collaborators